C2G2 Advisory Group

 The Advisory Group is constituted from leading international experts covering a wide range of sectors and countries, selected to ensure deep insight into key issues relevant to achievement of the C2G2 mission.

 Advisory Group members provide advice on the substantive issues behind the work of C2G2.
 They provide independent strategic guidance and support to help ensure the initiative’s work is well informed, effective, and high impact.
 As the Advisory Group is not a decision-making body, the members have no direct and accountable influence over the work of the initiative.

-Neth Daño, Asia Director, ETC Group / Philippines
+Neth Daño, Co-Executive Director, ETC Group / Philippines

 Elenita “Neth” Daño is Asia director of the Action Group on Erosion, Technology and Concentration (ETC Group) based in Davao City, southern Philippines.
 ETC Group is an international civil society organization that monitors the impacts of new and emerging technologies on marginalized communities, tracks corporate concentration and governance in food and agriculture, and investigates erosion of biodiversity.